BP: Other locations

 BP's refining operations in continental Europe include Europe's second-largest oil refinery, located in Rotterdam, the Netherlands, which can process up to 377000 oilbbl of crude oil per day.
 Other facilities are located in Ingolstadt, Gelsenkirchen and Lingen, in Germany, as well as one in Castellón, Spain.

 In addition to its offshore operations in the British zone of North Sea, BP has interests in the Norwegian section of the sea through its stake in Aker BP.
 As of December 2018, BP holds a 19.75% stake in Russia's state-controlled oil company Rosneft.

-Retail operations of motor vehicle fuels in Europe are present in the United Kingdom, France, Germany (through the Aral brand), the Netherlands, Switzerland, Italy, Austria, Poland, Greece and Turkey.
+Retail operations of motor vehicle fuels in Europe are present in the United Kingdom, France, Germany (through the Aral brand), the Netherlands, Switzerland, Italy, Austria, Poland, Portugal, Greece and Turkey.

 BP's Canadian operations are headquartered in Calgary and the company operates primarily in Newfoundland.
 It purchases crude oil for the company's refineries in the United States, and has a 35 per cent stake in the undeveloped Bay du Nord project and three offshore exploration block in Newfoundland.

 BP is the largest oil and gas producer in Trinidad and Tobago, where it holds more than 1350 km2 of offshore assets and is the largest shareholder in Atlantic LNG, one of the largest LNG plants in Western Hemisphere.

 In Brazil, BP holds stakes in offshore oil and gas exploration in the Barreirinhas, Ceará and Campos basins, in addition to onshore processing facilities.
 BP also operates biofuel production facilities in Brazil, including three cane sugar mills for ethanol production.

 BP operated in Singapore until 2004 when it sold its retail network of 28 stations and LPG business to Singapore Petroleum Company (SPC).
 It also sold its 50% in SPC.

-BP's Türkiye Operator was Petrol Ofisi.
-(Vitol) (Agreement in place expected 2024.)

 BP has a significant presence in South Africa, operating refineries and 500 gas stations across the country.